Azure/azure-iot-device-ecosystem/get_started/freertos-firmwave-edge-lte-gateway-c.md

 **About this document**

-This document describes how to connect a LTE Gateway device running FreeRTOS with Azure IoT SDK.
+This document describes how to connect a Edge Industrial Cellular Gateway device running FreeRTOS with Azure IoT SDK.
 This multi-step process includes:
 -   Configuring Azure IoT Hub
 -   Registering your IoT device
 -   Deploy Azure IoT SDK on device